 Remedies prepared or mixed specially for you and dispensed by a complementary therapist will not have an Aust L or an Aust R code.
-However, they should have a label with the date, dosage, directions and safety information if applicable.
+However, they should have a label with the date, dosage, directions and safety information.

-If you are considering taking a complementary medicine, you may like to ask your doctor and your complementary medicine therapist the following questions:
+If you are thinking about taking a complementary medicine, you may like to ask your doctor and your complementary medicine therapist the following questions:

 - Do you know if this complementary medicine will interfere with any of the medicines I am taking or plan to take?